-Casey Lartigue is an advocate and activist for freedom who has gained recognition in both South Korea and the United States.
+Casey Lartigue is an advocate and activist for educational freedom who has gained recognition in both South Korea and the United States.
 He is now based in South Korea where he is co-founder and International Director of the Teach North Korean Refugees Global Education Center along with South Korean researcher Lee Eunkoo.
 He is the 2017 winner of the “Special Contribution” Award presented by the Hansarang Rural Cultural Foundation, the 2018 winner of the Challenge Korea (Global) Award, and the 2019 winner of Challenge Korea’s “Challenge Maker” Award.
 In the USA, he became known as an advocate for educational choice for low-income children.
 Lartigue was a policy analyst with the Cato Institute’s Center for Educational Freedom in Washington, D.C. and the Research and Communications Manager with Fight For Children.

 He was a frequent commentator on National Public Radio’s “News and Notes,”co-host of “The Casey Lartigue Show” on XM Radio 169 The Power, and Guest Host of the Mind Yo’ Business radio show.
 He is a former member of the board of directors of the Black Alliance for Educational Options, the Board of Trustees of the Frederick Douglass Memorial and Historical Association in Washington, D.C., and a former member of the Young Executive Network of the Washington Scholarship Fund.